dddg617/OpenHGNN/openhgnn/output/HGT/README.md

 - x_type(tensor): 1D tensor storing the type of the element in **x**.
 - sorted_by_type(boolean): Whether the inputs have been sorted by the types.
 Forward on pre-sorted inputs may be faster.

-So this API can be used when we use **to_homogeneous** to convert a heterogeneous graph to a homogeneous graph.
+So this API can be used when we use **to_homogeneous** to convert a heterogeneous graph into a homogeneous graph.

 ### [HeteroLinear](https://docs.dgl.ai/generated/dgl.nn.pytorch.HeteroLinear.html)